Carrieww/comp-2113-project/README.md

  * Enjoy this game and try to be a good programmer!

 3. List of features
-   1. Apart from some big bosses, other rivals are generated randomly for each game
+   1. Apart from some big bosses, other rivals are generated randomly for each game.
-   2. One data structure for storing the location of the player, including the level of tower and x/y-coordinate; One data structure for storing real-time character attribute
+   2. For the map, we will use a 2-dimension array to store the status of each point, e.g. rival, boss, door, wall, special item, etc. For the status of the player, we will use a 1-dimension array to store the attribute of the character plus the location of the character including the level of the tower and x/y-coordinate.
-   3.
+   3. For each battle or other special situations, we will use dynamic memory management to optimize the efficiency of memory usage.
+For example, in each battle, we will need one more array to record the real-time attribute of the rival, and the memory for this array will be released after the battle ends.
-   4. Use file output to save the current game status and, in the next time, file input for loading the player's game status
+   4. Once the player decided to save the game status and leave, we will output a text file called "TofP_status.txt" to record the player's current status.
+If the program does not detect such text file named "TofP_status.txt", it will set level 1 as the default input, otherwise, it will input the file and load corresponding data.
+Remember to delete or rename this file if you want to have a new game.
-   5. The code of fixed_game_setting and background_conversation will be in other files
+   5. Since each level of the tower is a bit different, we will use 4 different files to store different levels, and the player can simply execute our main program to get into the game.